Are you ready to pursue your dreams? You are just a few short steps away from beginning your professional career at AMDA.

 For your application to be complete, you must:

 Request Recommendations - Complete the upper portion of the forms and submit at least one recommendation (more are welcome as well).
 Acceptable references include teachers, directors, guidance counselors or anyone familiar with your work and potential as an actor, singer or dancer.
-Make sure your reference(s) mail the form to the AMDA campus where you plan to begin studying.
-Complete the Signature Page Form and mail it to the AMDA campus where you plan to begin studying.

 Request Official Transcripts - Send an official transcript or transcripts from your high school and (if applicable) college.
 Official transcripts from every educational institution that you listed in your application must be forwarded to AMDA.
 You can:

 Conservatory Program Graduates, entering AMDA's Bachelor of Fine Arts Program is easier than ever.

 Alumni Letter of Intent